-Workplaces create a crucial role in the society.
-A healthy workplace helps in the development of the employee physically, mentally and economically, thereby resulting in better health of their family, communities and society.
-Modern day work pressure and desk jobs, sitting glued to the chair and computer screen have resulted in the increase of spine problems and various work related musculoskeletal disorders.
+Workplaces create a crucial role in society.
+A healthy workplace helps in the development of the employee physically, mentally, and economically, thereby resulting in better health for their family, communities, and society.
+Modern-day work pressure and desk jobs, sitting glued to the chair and computer screen have resulted in an increase in spine problems and various work-related musculoskeletal disorders.
 Most common pain areas low back-63%, neck-53%, shoulder-38% and wrist- 33%.
-Prevention is a better idea rather than to visit the physiotherapist and spending fortunes.
+Prevention is a better idea rather than visiting a physiotherapist and spending fortunes.
 Hence few steps need to be followed in order to create a healthy workplace.

 Align your Head

 Working on a desktop computer may make you hunch your back.
 You may jet your head forward which results in the tightening of neck muscles.
 So check your posture by sitting upright with good lumbar support from your chair and keeping your head lined up properly.